spahuja10/Certifications/README.md

 ## Data Analytics & AI
 Power BI (Simplilearn):Advanced data visualization, DAX expressions, and dashboard creation for business intelligence.

+Business Analytics (Simran Pahuja _ BA): Training on Machine learning using Python Jupyter on different datasets.

+Excel for Financial Planning:Specialized application of advanced Excel functions for forecasting and financial modeling.

+LLP Certificate: Understanding the basic of Large Language Programming.

 Intro to Responsible AI:Exploration of ethics, fairness, and safety in the development and implementation of AI models.

-Excel for Financial Planning:Specialized application of advanced Excel functions for forecasting and financial modeling.

 ## Operations & Professional Skills
 Fundamentals of Lean: Training in process optimization and waste reduction to improve organizational efficiency.

-LLP Certificate: Understanding the legal and structural frameworks of Limited Liability Partnerships.

-Business Analytics (Simran Pahuja _ BA): Training on Machine learning using Python Jupyter on different datasets.